Literary reception of The Lord of the Rings: Context

 J. R. R. Tolkien (1892–1973) was an English Roman Catholic writer, poet, philologist, and academic, best known as the author of the high fantasy works The Hobbit and The Lord of the Rings.

 In 1954–55, The Lord of the Rings was published.
 In 1957, it was awarded the International Fantasy Award.
 The publication of the Ace Books and Ballantine paperbacks in the United States helped it to become immensely popular with a new generation in the 1960s.
 The book has remained so ever since, ranking as one of the most popular works of fiction of the twentieth century, judged by both sales and reader surveys.
 In the 2003 "Big Read" survey conducted by the BBC, The Lord of the Rings was found to be the "Nation's best-loved book."
 In similar 2004 polls both Germany and Australia also found The Lord of the Rings to be their favourite book.
 In a 1999 poll of Amazon.com customers, The Lord of the Rings was judged to be their favourite "book of the millennium."
 The popularity of The Lord of the Rings increased further when Peter Jackson's film trilogy came out in 2001–2003.

+Tolkien's own commentary

+Daniel Timmons writes that Tolkien launched a thread of commentary of his own on The Lord of the Rings with his own remarks, both in his two forewords (in the first and second editions) to the novel, and in his letters and essays.
+In the first foreword, having stated that "This tale ... is drawn ... from the memoirs of the renowned Hobbits, Bilbo and Frodo, as they are preserved in the Red Book of Westmarch" (i.e. the book is a translation), he comments that the book is "not yet universally recognized as an important branch of study".
+This could be a whimsical allusion to the lack of analysis of the novel by historians, but Timmons states that there is "no clear hint of irony or whimsy".
+Instead, Timmons writes, it could be "wryly indicating" that reception by critics might turn out to be hostile.
+Whatever the case, he comments, Tolkien hovers between writing as author and as a fictionalised narrator.
+Further, Timmons states, Tolkien's other writings either reflect changes in his opinions over time, or border on the "disingenuous" to make an immediate point.
+For instance, Tolkien states firmly in Letter 26 (1937) that "Celtic" things are "mad" and that the names and tales in The Silmarillion are not Celtic, when it was well known that he loved the Welsh language, and indeed mentioned "the fair elusive beauty that some call Celtic" in Letter 144 (1954).
+Timmons concludes that Tolkien could "[play] up to his audience" with a variety of "rhetorical techniques" when commenting on his own work.